IntersectMBO/cardano-node/trace-dispatcher/docs/trace-dispatcher.md

 An aspect of __trace presentation__ is the amount of details presented for each trace.
 This is important, because the emitted __program traces__ might contain extreme details, which, if presented in full, would have made handling of the trace extremely expensive.

-Additionally, because detail level is important for debugging (e.g. sometimes we want to see even the `ByteString` serialisation of a transaction), this control mechanism has to be configurable.
+Additionally, because detail level is important for debugging (e.g. sometimes we want to see even the `ByteString` serialisation of a transaction), this control mechanism is configurable up to specific messages.

 ### Documentation